VVinstonSmith/Optimize-basic-CUDA-kernels/README.md

 #  optimize basic kernels for GPU
 This is a series of GPU optimization topics.
-Here we introduce several basic kernel optimizations, including: Reduce, GEMM, GEMV, SPMV, Softmax, etc. All the following performance data are run in CUDA environment.
+Here we introduce several basic CUDA kernel optimizations, including: Reduce, GEMM, GEMV, SPMV, Softmax, etc. All the following performance data are run in CUDA environment.

 If you have any questions, you can directly contact: 1148399054@qq.com